mgoellnitz/trackdown/README.md

 library, which only supports a subsets of the [GIT][git] hooks - and not the ones we  use here.

+## SETUP tracking repository symmetrically

+*1.0*

+The local tracking branch with its special checkout should be setup symmetrically to ther root repository checkout with simple push style and user and email set up locally.

 ## HASH of the commit should be part of the listing

 *1.0*